Respondus LockDown Browser and Monitor

 In the summer of 2019, GVSU piloted a new academic integrity solution for online tests and quizzes that are delivered through Blackboard.
 This pilot was supported by the Office of the Provost, the Online Education Council, and eLearning and Emerging Technologies and the software was selected to be adopted.
 Full deployment is planned for Winter semester 2020, however, the software will also be available to all faculty and students beginning in Fall 2019.

-Respondus LockDown Browser and Respondus Monitor provides faculty with the ability to offer proctored assessments for our online and hybrid courses while deterring cheating and increasing student identity verification capabilities.
+Respondus LockDown Browser and Respondus Monitor provide faculty with the ability to offer proctored assessments for our online and hybrid courses.
+The two programs used together deter cheating and increase student identity verification capabilities.
 Respondus has been providing online testing applications for nearly 20 years, in fact, last year, 80 millions exams were locked down with LockDown Browser, and over 5 million exams were proctored with Monitor.

 Specifically, Respondus LockDown Browser is a custom web browser that prevents a student from printing, copying, accessing other applications or content, or visiting websites on their computer during an online test.
 Test content or questions cannot be copied or printed, and students are locked into the assessment until it is submitted for grading.
 Through an unlimited site license, LockDown browser provides a secure online testing solution for traditional courses, whereby students take assessments in a faculty proctored setting such as a campus computer lab.